SBWeinstein/Neotoma_fungi/README.md

-# This respository contains R code associated with "Wild herbivorous mammals (genus Neotoma) host a diverse but transient assemblage of fungi"
+# This respository contains code associated with "Wild herbivorous mammals (genus Neotoma) host a diverse but transient assemblage of fungi"